MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 4 Create and configure an Azure load balancer.md

 2. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files azuredeploy.json, azuredeploy.parameters.vm1.json, azuredeploy.parameters.vm2.json and azuredeploy.parameters.vm3.json into the Cloud Shell home directory one by one.

-3. Deploy the following ARM templates to create the virtual network, subnets, and VMs needed for this exercise:
+3. Deploy the following ARM templates to create the VMs needed for this exercise:

    ```powershell
    $RGName = "IntLB-RG"